Places to visit: Dublin A to Z

 A picturesque walled park with a landscaped walk around a large lake and plenty of places to sit.
 Built in the early 19th century to provide a clean water supply to the north of the city.
 From the 1860’s on, the Basin’s water was used to supply distilleries in Bow Street (Jamesons) and John’s Lane (Powers) until 1976.
 Completely refurbished in 1993/94 and now a quiet city haven, providing a “secret garden” for local residents and visitors alike.
 Bird sanctuary on the central island.

-Open every day 10.00 am; closing time varies in line with nightfall.
+Open every day from 10am; closing time varies in line with nightfall.

 Bull Island and Dollymount Strand